Theatre of Blood: Critical reception

-The film is sometimes considered to be a spoof or homage of The Abominable Dr. Phibes.
-Similarities with the earlier film include a protagonist (Vincent Price) who is presumed dead and is seeking revenge; nine intended victims, one of whom works directly with Scotland Yard and survives; themed murders rooted in literature; and a young female sidekick.

-Theatre of Blood maintains an 88% "fresh" approval rating on Rotten Tomatoes from 40 reviews with the consensus "Deliciously campy and wonderfully funny, Theater of Blood features Vincent Price at his melodramatic best."
+Theatre of Blood maintains an 88% "fresh" approval rating on Rotten Tomatoes from 40 reviews with the critics' consensus being: "Deliciously campy and wonderfully funny, Theater of Blood features Vincent Price at his melodramatic best."

+The Monthly Film Bulletin wrote: "Although his schematic vengeance invites comparison with that of the Abominable Dr. Phibes, ...
+Edward Lionheart happily turns out to be a villain of infinitely higher calibre. ...
+Douglas Hickox's direction is fairly adroit: he makes effective use of locations, and a constantly moving camera prevents the brazen theatricality of the whole scheme becoming too overt.
+He also sustains a reasonable amount of tension by keeping the murders on the level of grand guignol rather than farce; but in order to sustain our interest, it would have been necessary to reserve some surprises for the last third of the film, and here both script and direction begin to flag.
+The killing of Meredith Merridrew (Robert Morley) by forcing him to eat his pet poodles remains merely unpleasant, though Lionheart has by this time become such a generally sympathetic character that the conventional denouement is both tedious and irritating.
+Indeed, Price's superb antics have so effectively upstaged the other performers that the last remaining critic's refusal to alter his original judgment emerges as an act of crass stupidity rather than courage."

 The Los Angeles Times called it "quite possibly the best horror film Vincent Price has ever made.
 Certainly it affords him the best role he has ever had in the genre.
 A triumph of witty, stylish Grand Guignol, it allows Price to range richly between humour and pathos."

+The film is sometimes considered to be a spoof or homage of The Abominable Dr. Phibes.
+Similarities with the earlier film include a protagonist who is presumed dead and is seeking revenge; nine intended victims, one of whom works directly with Scotland Yard and survives; themed murders rooted in literature; and a young female sidekick.

 Stage adaptation

 The film was adapted for the stage by the British company Improbable, with Jim Broadbent playing Edward Lionheart and Rachael Stirling (Diana Rigg's daughter), playing Lionheart's daughter.
 The play differs from the film in that the critics are from British newspapers, including The Guardian and The Times, and the only set is an abandoned theatre.
 The play is again set in the 1970s, rather than being updated.
 Most of the secondary characters were excised, including police, and the number of deaths reduced.
 The killings based on Othello and Cymbeline are omitted as they would have to take place outside the theatre and rely on secondary characters, such as the critics' wives.
-The name of Lionheart's daughter is changed from "Edwina" to "Miranda" to enhance the Shakespearean influence.
+The name of Lionheart's daughter is changed from Edwina to Miranda to enhance the Shakespearean influence.
 The adaptation ran in London at the National Theatre between May and September 2005 and received mixed reviews.